wgbewonyo/homework-1/README.md

-3 REPLACE the outer <div> tags in the main sections of the website to make the sections standout 4 REPLACE the outer <div> tags in the footer section of the website to signify the end of the web page 5 ADDED "alt" attribute to all refrences to image sources 6 MADE following changes to the stylesheet for the ederly and visualy      impaire Added font weight "font-weight: bolder"
+3 REPLACE the outer <div> tags in the main sections of the website to make the sections standout 4 REPLACE the outer <div> tags in the footer section of the website to signify the end of the web page 5 ADDED "alt" attribute to all refrences to image sources 6 CONSOLIDTED CSS codes to minimize redundancy
+7 MADE following changes to the stylesheet for the ederly and visualy      impaire Added font weight "font-weight: bolder"
 Changed font size to "font-size: 18px"